calubkang/HitList/README.md

   ### Add Date of Submission
   * Still debating if this information would be necessary in the rows, or if it should be included only in the pop-out window.

+## Contributing

+Contributions to HitList are welcome.
+To contribute, follow these steps:

+1. Fork this repository.
+2. Create a branch: git checkout -b BRANCH_NAME.
+3. Make your changes and commit them: git commit -m 'YOUR_MESSAGE'.
+4. Push to the original branch: git push origin BRANCH_NAME.
+5. Create a pull request.

+## License
+HitList is licensed under the MIT License.